 - Place a wok or a large skillet over high heat and add enough oil to coat the bottom.
 Without having to wait for the oil to heat up, put about half of the broccoli in and arrange them into 1 layer, turning all the pieces flat-side down.
 Let the broccoli sear until most of the pieces have developed some nice browning, then remove them from the pan.
 Repeat with the other batch and remove them from the pan.

-- Turn the heat up to high then add the broccoli, oyster sauce, soy sauce, sugar and a splash of water and toss until the broccoli is done to your liking - adding a splash more water if it dries up too quickly.1 Tbsp good oyster sauce, ½ Tbsp soy sauce, 1 tsp sugar
+- Turn the heat up to high then add the broccoli, oyster sauce, soy sauce, sugar and a splash of water and toss until the broccoli is done to your liking - adding a splash more water if it dries up too quickly.1 tablespoon good oyster sauce, ½ tablespoon soy sauce, 1 teaspoon sugar

 - Once the broccoli is done, toss in the Thai chilies or white pepper, then turn off the heat.
 Serve with jasmine rice.2 Thai chilies, chopped, or some ground white pepper